 - Check the fan for debris, such as insects or spider webs.
 A gentle puff of air can clear most obstructions safely.

 - If no debris appears to be blocking the fan, position the top white portion of the sensor (that has the solar panel) in direct, bright sunlight.
 The fan should power on immediately without any assistance (such as a nudge).
 Note: Artificial light, such as flashlights, cannot be used as a substitute for actual sunlight.
 Also, overcast days may not be sunny enough to power on the fan.

 - To reassemble the sensor, bring the two halves of the sensor back together.

 - Reinstall the four outer screws to join the upper and lower portions of the sensor together.

-If the fan does not spin on its own in direct sunlight with no clouds, a replacement wind cup assembly is suggested.
+If the fan does not spin on its own when the solar panels are exposed to direct sunlight with no clouds, a replacement wind cup assembly is suggested.
 Click Here to Review the Pro+ Upgrade for the 5-in-1 Sensor

-**NOTE: This replacement part is compatible with the single solar panel assembly 5-in-1 sensor model 06004M**
+**NOTE: This replacement part is compatible with the single solar panel 5-in-1 sensor model 06004M**